William Glasser’s Reality Therapy and Choice Theory

 There was more, of course.

-Once the idea that you were in charge of your own happiness is understood, reality therapy urges you to make wise decisions toward the future.
+Once the idea that you were in charge of your own happiness is understood, reality therapy urges wise decisions toward the future.

 The only person you can control in a universe filled with others is you.
 Trying to find satisfaction by controlling anyone else or external circumstances is a waste of time and energy.